mbuimbogo/Frontend-Pagination-/README.md

 # Pagination App

 ## Brief Description
-This is a frontend application displaying blogs which has employed the concept of pagination to display them on the same page.
+This is a frontend application displaying blogs which has employed the concept of pagination to display the blogs on the same page.

 ## Table of Contents
  1. Objectives achieved